sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 #### Findings

 1. **Concept Distribution Patterns**
 - MMNeuron <d-cite key="huo2024mmneuron"></d-cite> applies logit lens to analyze hidden states of multimodal models like LLaVA-NeXT and InstructBLIP.
-Through their analysis of decoded vocabulary distributions, they reveal that image tokens generate notably sparser distributions than text tokens --- even the most probable token '</s>' has less than 40% probability.
+Through their analysis of decoded vocabulary distributions, they reveal that image tokens generate notably sparser distributions than text tokens.
 This observation suggests that **image representations are encoded as mixtures of concepts rather than direct word mappings.**

 2. **Representations Evolution**
 - By examining the entropy of these distributions across layers, Huo et al. <d-cite key="huo2024mmneuron"></d-cite> uncover a distinctive three-stage pattern: **initial feature alignment with high entropy, followed by information processing with sharply declining entropy in middle layers, and finally token selection with slight entropy increase.** More recent work <d-cite key="neo2024towards"></d-cite> further explores how representations at visual token positions evolve through the layers in LLaVa 1.5, finding that **activations in the late layers at each visual token position correspond to token embeddings that describe its original patch object.**